AlbertArredondoAlfaro/iOS-tech-challenge/README.md

 * Localizable strings files: I didn't add localizable strings files.
 * Update the managers: I implemented the managers using singletons.
 The best option should be to remove the singletons in order to use dependency injections (to improve the testing).
 * Add more UI tests: It would be great to add more UI tests to the project.
+* Create a manager to manage the video player (AVPlayer).

 ## Programming languages && Development tools